signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense/4-mobile-app.md

 ![Travel and Expense](@site/static/img/media/tem-045.png)

 **Add more photos**: Add more photo to the expense by clicking on the PLUS icon next to picture.
-There is two options:
+There are two options:
 -   **Scan receipt**: Mean it will take a picture of the receipt.
 -   **Select photo**: Add a photo from the photo gallery on the phone.

 ![Travel and Expense](@site/static/img/media/tem-046.png)

 #### Expense details